How to Wash Blankets of Different Types Properly

 Polyester fleece fibers are a type of synthetic material that offer consistent warmth.
 They are soft, lightweight, and quick-drying too.

 Fleece blankets make a good alternative to wool since they are hypoallergenic, less itchy, and machine-washable.
-Here’s how to clean them effectively:
+Here’s how to wash blankets that are fleece effectively:

 Vellux blankets are plush and velvety, and provide warmth without being too heavy.

 They’re made from a unique blend of fibers, typically combining nylon and sometimes polyester.
-Here’s how to clean them:
+Here’s how to wash blankets that are Vellux:

 Electric blankets have built-in electrical heating elements that provide warmth and comfort during cold weather.

-5. If you are washing by hand, let the blanket soak in the soapy water for 15 minutes, then gently squeeze the dirt and soap out.
+- If you are washing by hand, let the blanket soak in the soapy water for 15 minutes, then moderately squeeze the dirt and soap out.
 Do not wring it as it can damage the wires.

 NOTE: High heat and cold water can both damage the internal wiring of your electric blanket when washed.
 The high heat from a dryer can damage it too.